 In the early 1880s, the Luchsingers built a halfway house to house passengers on the stage line that traveled from Glenwood to Aspen.
 The house was the first home constructed in the central valley and what is now Basalt.
 The Luchsingers probably housed some of the men who worked on the charcoal kilns.

 Constructed as a residence circa 1890, Frank Snell’s home was destroyed in the fire of 1897 that devastated the western end of Basalt.
 Frank, an engineer for the Colorado Midland, rebuilt his new home of brick.
 Little has changed today except for its use.

-By 1922 more potatoes were grown in the valley than any other crop.
+By 1922, more potatoes were grown in the valley than any other crop.
 While cattle were a more profitable source of income, almost all locals allocated a part of their lands for potatoes.
-Well drained and with adequate water for irrigation, the potato thrived and carried many a family through the Great Depression.
-At the peak, the Roaring Fork Valley shipped over 3.5 million pounds of potatoes to other markets each year.
+Well-drained and with adequate water for irrigation, the potato thrived and carried many a family through the Great Depression.
+At its peak, the Roaring Fork Valley shipped over 3.5 million pounds of potatoes to other markets each year.
 Although a simple crop, the potato required extensive labor and long working hours during the growing and harvesting season.